psaxton/docker-koehn-diaspora/README.md

 `GEM_VERSION`
 : The version of Gem to be installed.
 Defaults to `2.6.14` per the installation instructions.

+`SCANNER_TOKEN`
+: You can scan the image for vulnerabilities with [MicroScanner](https://github.com/aquasecurity/microscanner).
+You'll need to generate your own token (see the link above for instructions).
+Scanning is disabled if no token is provided.

 These arguments allow you to use your own version of Diaspora and its tooling to make your own images.
 When building your image with `docker build`, simply specify the values you want with `--build-arg [argument]=[value]` e.g.,